folio-org/raml-module-builder/README.md

     * `stringType` - defaults to true - if this is set to false than the assumption is that the field is not of type text therefore ignoring the removeAccents and caseSensitive parameters.
     * `arrayModifiers` - specifies array relation modifiers supported for some index.
 The modifiers must exactly match the name of the property in the JSON object within the array.
     * `arraySubfield` - is the key of the object that is used for the primary term when array relation modifiers are in use.
 This is typically also defined when `arrayModifiers` are also defined.
+    * Do not manually add an index for an `id` field or a foreign key field, they get indexed automatically.
 7. `ginIndex` - generate an inverted index on the JSON using the `gin_trgm_ops` extension.
 Allows for left and right truncation LIKE queries and regex queries to run in an optimal manner (similar to a simple search engine).
 Note that the generated index is large and does not support the full field match (SQL `=` operator and CQL `==` operator without wildcards).
 See the `likeIndex` for available options.
 8. `uniqueIndex` - create a unique index on a field in the JSON
     * the `tOps` indicates the table operation - ADD means to create this index, DELETE indicates this index should be removed